WhitehillGroup/new-support/docs/atm/updating.md

 ---

 !!!success Updating Complete!
-Your ATMs have been updated, not working?
+Your ATMs have been updated.
+Doesn't work?
 Visit our [FAQ Page](/faq.md) for help, or contact Whitehill Support via our [Discord server](https://discord.whitehill.group/) for further assistance.
 !!!